What jump-started your career as a pharmacist?

 I have been a practicing pharmacist for 40 years and I became a compounding pharmacist 20 years ago.
 I received my Bachelor of Science degree from University of Pittsburgh and my area of study was Pharmacy.
 I have an active license to practice pharmacy in the state of Pennsylvania.

 I have obtained more than 500 hours of continuing education in hormone balancing and compounding, holistic approaches to individual patient problems with focus on the biochemistry and interactions of thyroid, adrenals and sex steroids.
-I am also an expert on CBD and the Endo-Cannabinoid System, and Supplementation with Hemp Derived CBD products.

 Are you a member of any professional organizations?